mdalmaruf/SAS-Tutorial/SAS Basic Part 5.md

 - **Interaction Plot**: Visualize the interaction between heating quality and season sold on sale prices.
 - **Tukey's HSD**: Examine the pairwise comparisons for significant differences within and between groups.

+### Example Results Interpretation
+After running the One-Way ANOVA with Post Hoc tests, you might get results indicating that the sale prices for houses with "Excellent" heating quality are significantly higher than those with "Fair" heating quality, but not significantly different from those with "Good" or "Typical/Average" heating quality.
+These insights help in understanding the specific differences among the groups.
 ## Conclusion

 In this tutorial, we covered the importance and application of Post Hoc tests following ANOVA.
 By using the ameshousing3 dataset, we demonstrated how to identify significant differences in sale prices across different heating quality levels and the interaction between heating quality and season sold.
 Post Hoc tests are essential for pinpointing specific group differences after identifying overall significance with ANOVA.